This course involves on campus teaching. For students unable to come to campus there will be a remote option. See the Class Summary for more details.

 Upon successful completion, students will have the knowledge and skills to:

-- Understand and identify the key issues and challenges relating to HRM processes and practices (e.g recruitment and selection, learning and development, performance management, and reward management);
+- Identify the key issues and challenges relating to HRM processes and practices (e.g recruitment and selection, learning and development, performance management, and reward management);

 - Acquire a solid theoretical and practical perspective on the key human resource management concepts;